agrogan97/Sphinx4JS/README.md

 Replace <JSSourceDir> with the source directory of your javascript.
 The Python produced by this process will be saved locally in a directory called 'parsedPython/'.
 Use this as your target directory for Sphinx make.

 -v is a verbose flag.
 Delete it to prevent the ASCII header from printing (boo boring!)

+NB: This is in progress, not done yet!
+Only part of the functionality has been built.